17 Managing the Performance

 17.3 Scan Queuing

-When start is clicked for a task or an audit, it is added to a waiting queue and gets the status Queued.
+When is clicked for a task or an audit, it is added to a waiting queue and gets the status Queued.
 The scanner only begins the scan if sufficient system resources are available.
 The available resources depend on the appliance model, the GOS version used, and the current workload of the system.
 Additionally, the queued scans are started at 1 minute intervals to avoid overloading the system.

 The most relevant resource for scanning is random-access memory (RAM).
 Each scan requires a certain minimum of RAM to be executed properly because the same scan process cannot handle multiple scans from different users or even from the same user.
 RAM has physical limits and cannot be shared in a satisfactory way.